binazgreat/alx-higher_level_programming/0x0B-python-input_output/README.md

 7. Write a script that adds all arguments to a Python list, and then save them to a file.
 8. Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object.
 9. Write a class Student that defines a student by.
+10. Write a class Student that defines a student by: (based on 9-student.py).